 Colors are a great way to encourage casual browsers to scroll down your site, or click some important links, so how can you use them to keep users engaged?

-And if you’re a small business owner, consultant (check out our business proposal guide), freelancer, or simply looking to create or upgrade your own or your company’s website, the list below is for you.
+If you’re a small business owner, consultant, freelancer, or simply looking to create or upgrade your own or your company’s website, the list below is for you.
 We combed the web to find beautiful website color schemes by startups, SMEs, and freelance or self-employed professionals hailing from a variety of industries, from finance to baked goods.